omniauth/omniauth/oa-identity/README.markdown

       provider :identity
     end

-Next, you need to create a model that will be able to persist the information provided by the user.
-By default, this model should be a class called `Identity` and should respond to the following API:
+Next, you need to create a model (called `Identity by default`) that will be able to persist the information provided by the user.
+Luckily for you, there are pre-built models for popular ORMs that make this dead simple.
+You just need to subclass the relevant class:

-    Identity.create(
-      :name => 'x',
-      :password => 'y',
-      :confirm_password => 'y'
-    )

-    identity = Identity.authenticate('key', 'password')
-      # => Identity instance if correct
-      # => false if incorrect

-    identity.user_info # => {'name' => '...', 'nickname' => '...'}
-    identity.uid       # => must be unique to the application

-To make things easier, you can inherit your model from the ones provided for popular ORMs which will automatically provide the default setup necessary.
-For example:

-    class Identity < OmniAuth::Identity::Model::ActiveRecord
+    class Identity < OmniAuth::Identity::Models::ActiveRecord
-      login_key :nickname
+      # Add whatever you like!
     end

+Adapters are provided for `ActiveRecord` and `MongoMapper` and are autoloaded on request (but not loaded by default so no dependencies are injected).

+Once you've got an Identity persistence model and the strategy up and running, you can point users to `/auth/identity` and it will request that they log in or give them the opportunity to sign up for an account.
+Once they have authenticated with their identity, OmniAuth will call through to `/auth/identity/callback` with the same kinds of information it would had the user authenticated through an external provider.
+Simple!